rajjitlai/TreatPathGlobalHealth/README.md

 1. Create a project in Appwrite and note the Project ID.
 2. Create a Database and note its Database ID.
 3. Create a `users` collection (or similar) and note its Collection ID.
+4. Create a `products` collection (or similar) and note its Collection ID.
-4. Configure email verification and sessions as desired.
+5. Configure email verification and sessions as desired.
-5. Add the values to `.env` using the keys listed above.
+6. Add the values to `.env` using the keys listed above.

 ## AdSense and ERR_BLOCKED_BY_CLIENT